ElvannAbendroth/oodri-dev/src/content/blog/how-to-find-work-that-you-love.md

 ### What do I Love?

-As we grow up and are faced with the reality of the world, it's easy to lose touch with the child within us.
-For me, thinking back of who I used to be between the ages of 7-14 helped immensely and helped me get in touch with myself and what I truly enjoy doing when I'm not thinking about making money, or even about my own performance or long-term goal.
+As we grow up and are faced with the reality of the world, it's easy to **lose touch with the child within us**.
+For me, thinking back of who I used to be between the ages of 7-14 helped immensely with getting in touch with myself and what I truly enjoy doing when I'm not thinking about making money, performance goals.

 It would have been really easy for me to get lost in limiting this list to a "tech work", as it's the area of my life I'm the most focused on right now, but doing so would also limit my thinking.